NickTaylorRE/multiarch_solver/README.md

 </td>
 </table>

 # Challenge 2
 <table>
 <tr valign="top">
 <td width="50%">

 Challenge 2 was a slightly more complicated hashing algorithm.
-Luckily it was not complicated enough for z3 to fail at.
+Luckily the hashing loop only runs 9 times.
+Symbolic execution engines unroll loops into the expression tree, so large or unbounded loops can cause expression blowup.
 This challenge accepts an up to 0x20 byte string at the command line, hashes each byte of that string 4 bytes at a time, then compares the result to a hardcoded result.
 Below is rust code showing the algorithm.
 ```rust
 accumulator = 0;
 for i in (0..0x20).step_by(4) {